 Humans are hardwired at a DNA level to need interaction, but society doesn’t always provide us with enough opportunities to fulfil this very human need.
 Feelings of loneliness and isolation are increasing in Ireland, and throughout the rest of the modern world.

 In 2016, British Prime Minister Theresa May appointed a Minister for Loneliness to help combat loneliness – “the sad reality of modern life”.
 Senator and GP Keith Swanick set up a loneliness taskforce after observing the “huge epidemic” in his Co Mayo surgery.
-It is estimated that one in 10 people in Ireland experience loneliness, and the number is rising.
+It is estimated that one in 10 people in Ireland experience loneliness, and this number is rising.

 TILDA, the Irish Longitudinal Study on Ageing, found that thirty-seven per cent of people aged 50 or over felt lonely often or some of the time.
 It’s not just older people who make up the demographic of lonely people.
 The Jo Cox Commission on Loneliness reported forty-three per cent of young adults using the charity Action for Children felt isolated.
 The same report highlighted that over half the parents contacted by the charity faced problems with loneliness.
-Loneliness and isolation can strike at any time in life.
+Loneliness and isolation can strike at any time in a person’s life.

 - Aches, pains and headaches